Stress/Strain Calculator

 Related Calculators

-- Gear Ratio Calculator — Calculate gear ratio, speed ratio, and torque multiplier.
+- Gear Ratio Calculator - Calculate gear ratio, speed ratio, torque multiplier, compound gear train ratios, and vehicle speed from gear ratio.

-- Torque Calculator — Calculate torque from force and lever arm distance.
+- Torque Calculator - Calculate torque from force and moment arm, from power and rotational speed, or output torque through a gear stage.

-- Pulley System Calculator — Estimate mechanical advantage and effort for a pulley system.
+- Pulley System Calculator - Calculate mechanical advantage, effort force, velocity ratio, and efficiency for fixed, movable, block-and-tackle, and compound pulley systems.

 - Spring Constant Calculator - Calculate spring constant using Hooke's law.